 Winter jacket (Marmot Montreal fur hood)

-A fur brim is great for sealing in warmth
+A fur brim is great for sealing in warmth | Credit: Adam McKibben

-Sustainability: Recycled Materials, PFC-Free DWR, and More
+Sustainability: Recycled Materials, PFAS-Free DWR, and More

 The outdoor apparel world has seen a sizable uptick in the use of sustainable practices over the past several years, and winter jackets are no exception.
-Key measures include recycled materials, ethically sourced down, and PFC-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
-With many states stepping up to ban the sale of items that include PFCs, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (you can read more about Patagonia’s take on the issue here).
+Key measures include recycled materials, ethically sourced down, and PFAS-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
+With many states stepping up to ban the sale of items that include PFAS, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (you can read more about Patagonia’s take on the issue here).
 Bluesign approval has also become one of the gold standards in this realm, indicating that materials have been sourced and produced in ways that mitigate harmful impact on the environment.
 Finally, many companies are now Fair Trade Certified, which ensures the fair and ethical treatment of workers.

 Wearing Patagonia Fitz Roy Down Hoody in snow

-Patagonia leads the sustainability effort, and many other brands have followed suit
+Patagonia leads the sustainability effort, and many other brands have followed suit | Credit: Brian McCurdy

 Back to Our Women's Winter Jacket Picks Back to Our Women's Winter Jacket Comparison Table